 their hydrophobic portions out of the water, leaving their

 hydrophilic portion in contact with the water.
-One place where
+Organic food at its best form in

 they can do that effectively is at an air/water interface.

 In practice, most organic molecules found in seawater (and,